bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 IP address, then the unit will come up with a different DHCP assigned IP address and they will have to go through the sometimes tedious process of finding the unit's new IP address.

+## UNFINISHED TODO - Setup simple web server
+**THIS SECTION IS UNFINISHED - IGNORE THIS SECTION FOR NOW** This step of the process is technically optional but it might make the installation process a little more refined for a non technical user.

+Here we create a script that displays a very simple web page message that will be displayed if someone tries to connect to the unit via http.
+It will simply state that Debian has been installed, what the IP address of the unit is, and that the unit needs to be configured via ssh.

+ Install the netcat tool and create a script as follows.

+while true; do { echo -e "HTTP/1.1 200 OK\r\n$(date)\r\n\r\n<h1>hello world from $(hostname) on $(date)</h1>" |  nc -vl 8080; } done

 ## Reboot the unit
 At this point reboot the unit with the "reboot" command and make sure